edgedock/dcmartin/yolo/README.md

-# `yolo` - Hardware Abstration Layer service
+# `yolo` - You Only Look Once service

-Provides hardware information as micro-service; updates periodically (default `60` seconds or 1 minute).
+Provides entity count information as micro-service; updates periodically (default `0` seconds).
 This container may be run locally using Docker, pushed to a Docker registry, and published to any [_Open Horizon_][open-horizon] exchange.

 ## Architecture